Home Holidays Index

 Inside the ball court.
 The idea was to score the winning goal by knocking the ball through the hoop.

 Inside the ball court.
-The idea was to score the winning goal by knocking the ball through the hoop (40k)
+The idea was to score the winning goal by knocking

 Whatever you do, don't knock the ball through the ring.....
 (68k)

-John descending the steps.
-The Mexican authorities have stopped people treading all over the pyramid in an attempt to reduce erosion (49k)
+threatened to stop people treading all over the pyramid in an attempt to reduce erosion (49k)

 Linda climbing to the top.